archfz/cypress-terminal-report/README.md

 directory.
 You should add `it.only` to the test case you are working on to speed up development.

 ## Release Notes

+#### 4.0.0

+- Add support for cypress ^10.
+[Follow cypress upgrade](https://deploy-preview-4186--cypress-docs.netlify.app/guides/references/migration-guide#Migrating-to-Cypress-version-10-0).
+- !
+Breaking change: `specRoot` option cannot be calculated anymore using config, as `integrationFolder` option was removed in cypress.
+[This now has to be set manually](#log-specs-in-separate-files).

 #### 3.5.2